cyclejs-community/component-combinators/README.md

 ## Roadmap v0.4
-Please note that library is still wildly under development :
+Please note that the library is still wildly under development:

 - APIs ~~might~~ will go through breaking changes
 - you might encounter problems in production
 - performance has not been investigated as of yet

-The current roadmap for the v0.4 stands as :
+The current roadmap for the v0.4 stands as:

 - Core
     - [x] component model